thanasipantazides/response-tools/docs/response_guide.md

 ## What is a redistribution matrix function/file (RMF)?

 The RMF is a matrix that contains the energy redistribution information of the detector, this is the photon-to-count conversion probability.
 An incoming photon of energy $\epsilon$ can be detected by the telescope's sensor as a count with an energy $\lesssim\epsilon$ (say, $E$) due to scattering, detection efficiency, and energy resolution.
 Therefore, the energies we are interested in are the ones defined for the RMF creation.
-I.e., the defined photon energies/input axis controls the energies the ARF and photon models should be evaluated and the defined count bin energies/observable bins/output axis controls the binning of the observed data.
+I.e., the defined photon energies (input axis) controls the energies the ARF and photon models should be evaluated and the defined count bin energies (observable bins or output axis) controls the binning of the observed data.

 Example RMFs for the CdTe and CMOS can be seen below (see the [Example FOXSI-4 RMFs](https://foxsi.github.io/response-tools/auto_examples/plot_rmf_examples.html#sphx-glr-auto-examples-plot-rmf-examples-py) example in the example gallery) which show the conversion probability of a photon being recorded as detector observable (i.e., either a count with a calibrated energy or DN).
 The units of a response matrix will be observable/photon (e.g., counts/photon or DN/photon).